Is Sci-Fi Dead In Our Current Age of Tech?

-One of the most recent popular stand-alone sci-fi films, Ready Player One, depicts a 2045 where reality is abandoned for VR gaming.
+One of the most recent popular stand-alone sci-fi films, Ready Player One, depicts 2045 where reality is abandoned for VR gaming.
 Despite illustrating the exciting future possibilities of VR, Spielberg’s film ultimately portrays humanity to be too out of touch from its roots.
-The 90s classic, The Matrix, and 2014s Ex Machina both explore the potential of AI to camouflage as human and threaten our existence.
+The 90s classic, The Matrix, and 2014s Ex Machina both explore the potential of AI to camouflage as humans and threaten our existence.

 Taking inspiration from technologies now in use, these films explore the most extreme scenarios to highlight the philosophical issues surrounding the blur between human and inhuman, reality and fantasy.